 Bigger companies with the resources and human capital knowledge have the ability to make more informed choices and purchase/create a business software that suits their needs with maximum benefit and less bugs.
-SMEs however do not usually have the luxury of amble resources (knowledge and capital wise) to create a software from scratch or know which software suits them best, which is why I have created some simple tips to follow on how to select business software for those who may need them.
+SMEs however do not usually have the luxury of amble resources (knowledge and capital wise) to create a software from scratch or know which software suits them best, which is why I have created some simple tips to follow on how to select business software for those who may need it.

 1. Is the business software from a specialised company?